hackintoshrao/s3-verify/README.md

                         (to prevent propogation issues).
     --verbose   -v      Allows user to trace the HTTP requests and responses sent by s3verify.
     --extended          Allows user to decide whether to test only basic or full API compliance.
-    --prepare           Allows user to create a unique, reusable testing environment before testing.
+    --reuse             Allows user to create a new reusable testing environment or reuse an existing environment, by providing a unique id for the environment.
-                        Can be used with --id to uniquely identify an environment.
     --clean             Allows user to remove all s3verify created objects and buckets.
-    --id                Allows user to reuse an environment created by --prepare instead of freshly creating a new environment.
     --version           Prints the version.
 ```